Island of Bryan: Production

 In 2017, the Baeumlers vacationed on South Andros in the Bahamas.
 They found the abandoned resort Emerald Palms, the original half-century old 18-room hotel and clubhouse; plus 22 villas, spa and beach bar added later, on a 10 acre property; that had been renovated a few times since.
 The resort had closed down in 2011.
 When weather socked them in, they found the resort for sale on the internet.
 The resort is located 20 minutes from Nassau and an hour from Fort Lauderdale.
 They bought the resort, and starting living on a boat initially, and then moved into one of the 500-sqft. villas while renovating it.
 The couple left a management team back home to manage their businesses, while they work on the resort project.
 They originally planned to open the resort in May 2019.
 They started renovation work on the resort in March 2018.

 HGTV greenlit the TV series in 2017, succeeding the second season of Bryan Inc., with the same production company, Si Entertainment.
 Filming started in 2018 for the 2019 premiere.
 Island of Bryan premiered on 7 April 2019, in a 60-minute timeslot on HGTV Canada, to start a season of 13 episodes.
 The TV show marks the first time a HGTV Canada show renovated a site that was open for the public to visit.
 The Royal Bank of Canada has integrated into the series, with custom commercials advertising its products with the series stars in the commercial breaks.

 In May 2019, it was announced that the series would return for a second season in the Winter, and cover the six months needed to complete renovations to the remaining portion of the resort, ending the series.
 Season two would be eight episodes filling a 60-minute timeslot starting Winter 2020.
 The second season premiered on 23 February 2020 and ended on 12 April 2020.

 The show was renewed for a third season by distributor Corus.
 The third season, consisting of ten hour-long episodes, aired from 18 April 2021 to 25 July 2021.
 It began amidst the COVID-19 pandemic, and continued renovations to the resort that were not part of Phase I or were not completed in time for the grand opening; it also covered the operations of the resort.
 The season consisted of an initial five episodes, airing from 18 April 2021 to 16 May 2021, followed by the remaining five episodes, airing from 27 June 2021 to 25 July 2021.

 On 26 July 2021, Bryan Baeumler confirmed, on social media, that a fourth season was in the process of being filmed.
-Season 4 and season 5 were greenlit for fall 2022 and fall 2023, with eight-hour-long episodes each.
+Season 4 and season 5 were greenlit for fall 2022 and fall 2023, with eight hour-long episodes per season.
 The seasons will cover further Bahamas resort stuff, and renovations to their Florida taxiway house.